KitchenTableCoders/kitchentablecoders.github.com/_posts/2014-02-15-building-twitterbots.md

 ### Description

-@everyword is tweeting the entire english language, one word at a time, every 30 minutes. @greatartbot is tweeting a new piece of digital art, four times a day. @555uhz is tweeting the film Top Gun in screenshots, one second at a time, every 30 minutes.
+everyword is tweeting the entire english language, one word at a time, every 30 minutes. greatartbot is tweeting a new piece of digital art, four times a day.
+555uhz is tweeting the film Top Gun in screenshots, one second at a time, every 30 minutes.

 Twitter is full of accounts that are operated by robots rather than human beings.